TharishaPerera/personal-blog/src/pages/post/JavaChatApp.md

   - java
   - cryptography
 ---
 In this article we will implement a console-based client/server chat application using Java sockets.
 This tutorial is about the backend implementation of this chat application using threads and encryption and decryption.
-I will explain the concepts and implementation step by step
+I will explain the concepts and implementation step by step.

 **. &nbsp;** **. &nbsp; .**